print page

 Newly Appointed Principals (NAPs)

-(b) From the 2002/03 school year, NAPs in the first two years of their principalship are required to:
+(b) From the 2002/03 school year, NAPs must complete the Designated Professional Development Programme within the first three years of their principalship.

 Serving Principals (SPs)